uiuc-msynowiec/CS410-Project/README.md

 ## Step 1:
 Once the extension is loaded and you are in the page "amazon.com" type in a query that is related to electronics (i.e... what is good electronics for a 20 year old.)
 ## Step 2:
-Click on the button, "Run extension logic"
+Click on the button, "Run extension logic".
+In our latest Chrome Extension, click on the button that says "Ask AI".
 ## Step 3:
 A similar item based on the query should appear in the status section of the chrome extension.
 ## Step 4: